pikvm/pikvm/docs/faq.md

 ??? question "Pressing ESC in full screen mode causes the PiKVM page to close"
     Your browser does not support [keyboard lock](https://caniuse.com/mdn-api_keyboard_lock).
 Right now (January 2022), only Chromium implements this, so it works on Chrome, Edge, and Opera.

-??? question "I can't use the PiKVM web interface on iOS: the Web UI network indicator flashes yellow"
-    Safari on iOS contains an old bug that prevents a web application from connecting over a web socket if you use a self-signed certificate on the server (the default for PiKVM).
-There are two solutions:

-    * Install a valid SSL certificate for PiKVM host to `/etc/kvmd/nginx/ssl`.

-    * Disable HTTPS at all by editing `/etc/kvmd/nginx/nginx.conf`.
-Comment all `server` sections and add a single one like this:

-        ```nginx
-        server {
-            include /etc/kvmd/nginx/listen-http.conf;
-            include /etc/kvmd/nginx/certbot.ctx-server.conf;
-            include /etc/kvmd/nginx/kvmd.ctx-server.conf;
-            include /usr/share/kvmd/extras/*/nginx.ctx-server.conf;
-        }
-        ```

-        After that, run `systemctl restart kvmd-nginx`.

-    !!! danger
-        Don't do this for insecure networks or the Internet.
-Your passwords and what you type on the keyboard will be transmitted in unencrypted form.

 ??? question "The Web UI doesn't work properly in Firefox while it works fine in Chrome"